Charles, Cardinal de Bourbon (born 1523): Arrest of Condé

 Alongside the beginnings of religious reform in March 1560, it was agreed that the crown would call for an Estates General to meet later in the year.
 It was hoped that this body would consider a package of financial and religious reforms to quiet the instability that racked the country in the wake of the crushing of Amboise.
-Following from this, an Assembly of Notables met in August 1560, containing all the grandees of the realm, except for Bourbon's brothers Navarre and Condé, who were suspected of involvement both in Amboise and subsequent disturbances in the south.
+Following from this, an Assembly of Notables met in August 1560, containing all the grandees of the realm, except for Bourbon's brothers Antoine of Navarre and Condé, who were suspected of involvement both in Amboise and subsequent disturbances in the south.
 Bourbon and the other notables agreed to call for an Estates General to meet to tackle France's financial situation, while a general council of the church would restore religious unity.
 François was upset that Navarre and Condé had avoided attendance at the assembly, and wanted them to account for their involvements in the disorder of the year.
 Resultingly, Bourbon was tasked by the king in September of going south to Nérac to persuade his brothers to show themselves at court.
-After a considerable amount of cajoling the brothers agreed to head north for the estates general at Orléans on 17 September, upon arrival Condé was promptly arrested and charged with treason.
+After a considerable amount of cajoling the brothers agreed to head north for the Estates General at Orléans on 17 September, upon arrival Condé was promptly arrested and charged with treason.

 Reign of Charles IX

 Catherine's regency

 Only a few months into this new status quo, the young king died of an ear infection in December, and Charles IX inherited the crown.
 Charles IX was young and would require a formal regency as opposed to the de facto one that had been instituted for his brother.
 To this end Catherine de Medici using the leverage of Bourbon's imprisoned brother Condé, secured for herself the regency, granting Bourbon's other brother Navarre the role of lieutenant-general of the kingdom.
 The family were for the first time in years ascendent in French politics, with the Guise family and those who supported them departing court in January 1561.
 During the year 1561 Bourbon made one of his rare visits to his diocese at Rouen.
 The Spanish ambassador recorded that his visit was greeted by 'thousands of insults' from Protestants, who took the liberty to decorate his pulpit with a flock of geese, a traditional award given to the 'king of liars'.
 With the failure in 1561 of the Colloquy of Poissy and the Edict of July to resolve the religious question, Catherine attempted a new strategy in early 1562, convoking an assembly at St-Germain in January to draw up a new edict.
 While the Guise family and Montmorency would be absent, Bourbon was among the notables who participated in the proceedings.
-However he was unable to prevent Catherine and Michel de l'Hôpital railroading their plans for full legal toleration of Protestantism, as embodied in the Edict of January.
+However he was unable to prevent Catherine and Michel de l'Hôpital forcing through their plans for full legal toleration of Protestantism, as embodied in the Edict of January.